EvanReborn/Fortnite-Forcer/README.md

-# Fortnite Forcer
+# Fortnite Forcer (I will update for Chapter 2 soon)

 A easy to use anti-cheat switcher for Fortnite.

 **Evan#3797** is the sole creator and owner of this project.

-**If you get client failed to register error you have to update tokens!
-(I will update for Chapter 2 soon)**
+**If you get client failed to register error you have to update tokens!**

 ## Usage